Kamen Rider Zero-One: Production

 Development for the show had begun during the summer of 2018.
 Producer Takahito Omori had visited several technological institutes and spoke with many professors and experts on the topic of artificial intelligence.
 The suit's design was completed in time before the Reiwa-era change, but a name had not been decided on yet.
 Omori came up with the idea of "Rei-One", which was a shortening of "Reiwa's first Rider."
 It was later pointed out that "rei" could also be read as "zero", and that there was already a superhero named Kikaider with the "01" moniker.
 With the show's heavy technology theme, the name "Zero-One" was chosen as a reference to binary code and the trademark was registered by Toei on April 19, 2019.
 Three months later, a press conference was announced by an unnamed Humagear on the Kamen Rider Zi-O Twitter account.

 In July, Kamen Rider Zero-One was officially announced during a press conference alongside its cast.
+Yuya Takahashi is the main writer, who previously was main writer for Kamen Rider Ex-Aid, and later, for Kamen Rider Geats.

 Two members of the band Monkey Majik revealed that they will be providing the voices for the Hiden Zero-One Driver and the Progrise Keys.

 The theme song is "REAL×EYEZ", a collaboration by J×Takanori Nishikawa.
 J composed the song, while Nishikawa provides the vocals.
 Vocaloid producer DJ'Tekina//Something provided the song's arrangement.